lucastemor/BSL-sonification/README.md

 1. Install supercollider (for synthesis)
-2. Install soundflower (for recording)
+2. Install Loopback for audio routing/recording.
+Note there are alternatives like soundflower or Jackctl that require a bit more setup but are free.
+Just need to create a virtual adoip device
-3. Follow steps to set up multi-output device
+3. Route loopback autop to output channels 1&2 and add MacOS' Built-in Output as a monitoring device
-4. In supercollider handy.scd change default device settings - e.g., Server.default.options.outDevice_("Soundflower (2ch)");
+4. Open ./supercollider/synthdef_scripts/handy.scd using supercollider and change default device settings to the virtual audio device - e.g., Server.default.options.outDevice_("Loopback Audio");
-5. Change memory alocation as well now that you're here, and remember to reboot server
+5. Change memory alocation as well now that you're here (working defaults are saved), and remember to reboot server to initiate any changes
-6. Test audio - open BSL-sonification/supercollider/synthdefscripts/handy.scd, boot the server and play the line with the sine tone
+6. Test audio - open BSL-sonification/supercollider/synthdefscripts/handy.scd, boot the server and play the line with the sine tone.
+If you don't hear anything then you did not correctly route audio from Supercollider to the virtual device to the Mac's speakers

 7. conda environment: conda create -n sonify numpy pyaudio scikit-image scipy ; conda activate sonify; conda install -c conda-forge librosa; conda install -c conda-forge pyvista;  conda install -c conda-forge pyvistaqt; conda install ipython
 8. pip install -e BSL-sonification/supercollider/.  for sc-pytohn library